 Hummingbirds are specialized for nectar-eating, evident by long bills and grooved tongues ideal for probing flowers.
 Sugary nectar supplies fast energy and makes up 90 percent of a hummingbird's diet.
 Unfortunately, due to development and climate change, hummingbird-friendly habitat may be changing across many hummingbird migration routes.
 You can create a healthy environment for hummingbirds with these steps:

 - Fill your yard with native flowering plants, vines, shrubs, and trees.
-Even a window box or hanging basket can help.
+To create a customized list of bird-friendly native plants for your area and get connected to local native plant resources, check out our native plants database.
+Even one plant in a window box or hanging basket can help.

 - Grow native plants like trumpet honeysuckle, bee balm, and hummingbird sage, which provide much more nectar than hybrids and exotics.